 This expedition has huge appeal to pelagic enthusiasts, penguin fanatics and those interested in island endemics.
 You don’t have to be a keen birder though to enjoy this voyage.
 People interested in islands and island ecology, botany, geology and an increasing number of photographers have enjoyed this trip immensely, as have those interested in the history of southern ocean discovery and exploration.

-This is one of our ‘signature expeditions’ that has operated annually for over 20 years, so you will benefit from the knowledge and expertise gained over that time.
+This is one of our ‘signature expeditions’ which has operated annually for over 20 years, so you will benefit from the knowledge and expertise gained over that time.

-Passengers should make their way to the Kelvin Hotel in the central city, where you will stay overnight complimentary.
+Passengers should make their way to the hotel in the central city where you will stay overnight complimentary.
 This evening there will be an informal get-together at the hotel for dinner; an excellent opportunity to meet fellow adventurers on your voyage and some of our expedition team.

-Take breakfast at your leisure in the hotel restaurant before transferring to the port to embark the Spirit of Enderby .
-You will have the opportunity to settle into your cabin and familiarize yourself with the ship; we will also take the opportunity to conduct a number of safety briefings.
+Take breakfast at your leisure in the hotel restaurant before transferring to the port to embark the Spirit of Enderby.
+You will have the opportunity to settle into your cabin and familiarize yourself with the ship.
 You are invited to join the expedition team and captain on the bridge as we set our course to The Snares and our adventure begins.

 We plan to arrive early in the morning and as landings are not permitted we will Zodiac cruise along the sheltered eastern side of the main island if the weather and sea conditions are suitable.
 In the sheltered bays, we should see the endemic Snares Crested Penguin, Snares Island Tomtit and Fernbirds.
 Cape Pigeons, Antarctic Terns, White-fronted Terns and Red-billed Gulls are also present in good numbers.
 There are hundreds of thousands of Sooty Shearwaters nesting on The Snares; the actual number is much debated.
 The Buller’s Albatross breed here from early January onwards.